domscontent/domscontent.github.io/_pages/about.md

 *You can watch the latest on [YouTube at Dom’s Content,](https://www.youtube.com/@doms-content)*

+or

-or you can check out [my exclusive Patreon](https://www.patreon.com/domscontent), with handy guides, exclusive content and more behind the scenes...
+You can check out [my exclusive Patreon](https://www.patreon.com/domscontent), with handy guides, exclusive content and more behind the scenes...

 ---

-*If you're a founder or business owner looking for practical marketing help, advice on automating business operations, or help with AI agents, check out my [services](/services) page.*
+*If you're a founder or business owner looking for more practical help, advice on automating business operations, or help with AI agents, check out my [services](/services) page.*

 I offer LinkedIn ghostwriting and cold email outreach systems that are fast, focused, and human-led (with some help from AI, of course).